Fifteen years ago today, I finally pressed the magic button that made my blog live on the world wide web.

 2018 Live Workshop Update

-Speaking of planning workshops and such for 2018, I want to let you know now that I am teaching just ONE in-person, live workshop in 2018.
+Speaking of planning workshops and such for 2018, I want to let you know now that I am teaching just a few live workshops in 2018..

-It’s happening in March, at my place in Mexico and the details are here.
+All are at my place in Mexico and the schedule is here.

-Moving forward, I will only rarely lead live workshops and instead working with the Guidesses in my facilitator training to teach my methods out in the world.
+Moving forward, I will only rarely lead live workshops and instead working with the Guidesses in my facilitator training for those who want learn how to use my methods and lead their own creativity workshops.

 So if you want to come work with me in person, now is the time!